chainpoint/chainpoint-core/README.md

 ## Important Notice

-This software is intended to be run as the Core of the Tierion Network.
-It is not for end users.
-If you are interested in running a Tierion Node, or installing a copy of our command line interface please instead visit:
+This software is intended to be run as the Core of the Chainpoint Network.
+It is for operators wanting to help run the anchoring service.
+If you are interested in running a Chainpoint Node, or installing a copy of our command line interface please instead visit:

 [https://github.com/chainpoint/chainpoint-node](https://github.com/chainpoint/chainpoint-node)